equinor/EchoCli/README.md

 https://github.com/equinor/EchoFramework/tree/main/packages/EchoCli

-We're keeping is repo still, to have the history of all the PRs and commits.
+We're keeping the repo still, to have the history of all the PRs and commits.